XuesongDing/DynTopo_Stratigraphy_LEM/scripts/README.md

 ## Post-processing

-* Stratal_Architecture.ipynb: This ipython notebook produce stratal stacking patterns, Wheeler diagrams and vertical stacking patterns at any extracted cross-sections
+* Stratal_Architecture.ipynb: This ipython notebook produce stratal stacking patterns, Wheeler diagrams and vertical stacking patterns at any extracted cross-sections.

-* stratal_Architecture.py: This python file contains all the functions that are used in the Stratal_Architecture.ipynb
+* stratalArchitecture.py: This python file contains all the functions that are used in the Stratal_Architecture.ipynb to post-process the modelling predictions.